SunainaR/testing-bites/README.md

 * Fringe examples for conditionals e.g. numerical limits
 * Each part of conditional e.g. <1> && <2> - write tests for the whole statement, for when only <1> == true and when <2>  == true

+Tip: Can add bugs to the code to test the tests after they've been written

 ## RSpec syntax

 ```shell